DomantasStan/IMDB_API/README.md

 ### Using the api
 IMDB API has two endpoints:

+User can use endpoints using SwaggerUI which opens in a browser window after starting the api or by sending requests using links specified below.

 GetUniqueGenres: takes no arguuments and returns a list of unique genres of the top 250 IMDB movies.
 This data should help user to pick wanted genre for the movies.
 Request example: http://localhost:5029/api/Movie/GetUniqueGenres